BMJ Global Health Grant 2020

 In support of early career researchers working in the field of global health from low-income and lower-middle-income countries, BMJ is offering the BMJ Global Health Grant to one successful applicant.

-You may apply for up to £5,000 to support your attendance at the 11th European Congress on Tropical Medicine and International Health which takes place on 16-20 September 2019 in Liverpool, UK.
+You may apply for up to £5,000 to support your attendance at the Sixth Global Symposium on Health Systems Research (HSR 2020), taking place in Dubai, United Arab Emirates, 8–12 November 2020.
 The grant will be used to cover your costs of attending the conference, including the event registration fee, return travel and accommodation costs, visa application fee and subsistence for the days on which the conference is held.

 In order to apply for the grant you must, at the time of application, be:

 1. An early career researcher, within 10 years of completing your PhD or equivalent professional qualification or training (working in healthcare, academia or industry), undertaking research in global health; and

 2. A national of a low-income or lower-middle-income country in accordance with the current World Bank classification.
 If you have a dual nationality of which one is not of a low-income or lower-middle-income country, you may not apply for this grant.